jangbl/express-authorization-with-sessions/README.md

 For updates, please reach out to [@productioncoder](https://twitter.com/productioncoder) on Twitter.

-## Session implementation with express.js and express-session

-This repository illustrates how to create a session-based authentication system in [Express.js](https://expressjs.com/) and what configurations you need to perform for you server to also accept cookies from cross origins - a scenario that is typical for Single Page Applications (SPAs) written in modern frameworks such as [React](https://reactjs.org/) or [Vue](https://vuejs.org/).
+## Role-based authorization

+This repository illustrates how to implement an authorization system in [Express.js](https://expressjs.com/) that blocks a user who does not have sufficient rights to perform a particular operation.

+We use sessions as a means to log users in and that's why this project also requires you to run \_[Redis](https://redis.io) locally.

 ## Running this project

 ### 1. Installing Redis

-Make sure that you have _[Redis](https://redis.io) running locally_ on your machine on its _default_ port `6379`.
+Make sure that you have [Redis](https://redis.io) running locally* on your machine on its \_default* port `6379`.

 This project assumes that your [Redis](https://redis.io) instance does _not require a password_ (which is the default).